 For years, NSTAR has ignored the No Spray Resolutions of all 15 Cape towns.

 Residents, local and state officials and tourists of Cape Cod have said in public commments that it is risky, questionable, irresponsible and unnecessary.
 Read the Bourne Selectmen's letter to the Governor.
 Bourne residents voted at Town Meeting that herbicides are not to be used in town.
 The selectmen asked the Governor and MDAR to rescind the 5 Year Vegetation Management Plan and STOP the spraying until the use of herbicides could be studied.
 There were no studies ever published during the "moratorium."

 Really!
 This is why it's so important for you to write and call officials and voice your concerns.

 Click here to Protect Cape Cod's Fragile Groundwater and Our Health.

 Please share with friends and concerned citizens.

-On Tuesday, March 28, 2017, the Massachusetts Department of Agricultural Resources (MDAR) will no doubt approve the 2017 Eversource Yearly Operational Plan (YOP) for Cape Cod despite serious and widespread objections from Cape residents and tourists.
+On March 31, 2018, the Massachusetts Department of Agricultural Resources (MDAR) will no doubt approve the 2018 - 2022 Eversource 5 Year VMP for Cape Cod despite serious and widespread objections from Cape residents and tourists.
 If you live or vacation on Cape Cod, you should know that many Cape Cod towns have been targeted for herbicide spraying as part of the electric utility Eversource right of way (ROW) herbicide plans.

 It is crucial that Cape residents –especially those living next to the Rights-of-Way-submit a public comment, however brief, stating their objections to the annual spraying of thousands of gallons of an herbicide mixture that has never been fully tested for human or environmental health effects.
 Submit your comments to: